 Author: Dr. Gary Huber, DO

 Eggs are GOOD for you!!
-Eggs are NOT associated with risk for heart disease and in fact will reduce your risk for diabetes.
+Eggs are NOT associated with risk for heart disease and in fact will aid your efforts to lose weight and reduce your risk for diabetes.